 3. Transfer within Reserves

-During the year under review the Company has utilised ' 3603.85 lakhof retained earnings for payment of Dividend and Dividend Distribution Tax (Final andInterim Dividend paid during the Financial Year 2019-20).
-The Board of Directors of yourCompany has decided not to transfer any amount to the Reserves for the year under review.
+Due to losses incurred during the year under review the Board of Directors of yourCompany has decided not to transfer any amount to the Reserves for the year under review.

 4. Major events occurred during the year and post closure

 During the year Ministry of Corporate Affairs amended Ind AS 116 vide its notificationdated July 24 2020 which allowed rent concessions received during COIVD-19 period to bewritten back to Statement of Profit and Loss as practical expedient and not assessing thesame as lease modification.
 This has significant impact on the other income for thecurrent financial year.
 Please refer financial statements and Management Discussion andAnalysis section for details.